Luxury hotel brands swap keys in India's economic slump

-MUMBAI (Reuters) - Less than nine months after opening the first hotel in Mumbai under its brand, Hong Kong luxury chain operator Shangri-La Asia (0069.HK) handed the keys back to the owner.
+MUMBAI, Feb 12 (Reuters) - Less than nine months after opening the first hotel in Mumbai under its brand, Hong Kong luxury chain operator Shangri-La Asia handed the keys back to the owner.

 Slowing economic growth and an oversupply of new hotels conceived during the boom years of 2006 and 2007 have led to falling room and occupancy rates in India, straining relationships between hotel owners and the global chains brought in to run them.

-But while some global operators are leaving, others like InterContinental Hotels Group (IHG.L), Hyatt Hotels Corp (H.N) and Starwood are jumping in, using the now unbranded hotels to accelerate their expansion in a country they believe has long-term potential.
+But while some global operators are leaving, others like InterContinental Hotels Group, Hyatt Hotels Corp and Starwood are jumping in, using the now unbranded hotels to accelerate their expansion in a country they believe has long-term potential.

 “More than half the future deals we are looking at are conversions in the four- and five-star category,” said Dilip Puri, India head and regional vice president for South Asia at Starwood, which currently runs 38 hotels in India and plans to have 100 in operation or under construction by 2015.